'Oh, son! I love you so much': The victims of the Thousand Oaks shooting

 Father of slain son: Last thing I said was, 'Son, I love you'Nov.
 8, 201801:48

-Cal Lutheran alumni Justin Meek, 23, was killed as well, NBC San Diego reported, and the school said he "heroically saved lives in the incident."
+Cal Lutheran alumni Justin Meek, 23, was killed as well, and the school said he "heroically saved lives in the incident."

 Cal Lutheran students said witnesses told them that Meek had jumped in front of his sister and others to shield them from the gunman.